huysentruitw/owin-anti-forgery-middleware/README.md

 # Register the middleware

-In its simplest form, only a extractor lambda needs to be passed no extra parameters are required as the defaults will fit many simple projects:
+In its simplest form, only a extractor lambda needs to be passed as the other defaults will fit for most projects:

 ```C#
 public class Startup